corpnewt/CorpBot.py/README.md

 	  $mainhw [build]
 	   └─ Sets a new main build from your build list.
 	  $newhw
 	   └─ Initiate a new-hardware conversation with the bot.
+The hardware added will a...
 	  $pcpp [url] [style] [escape]
 	   └─ Convert a pcpartpicker.com link into markdown parts.
 Available styles: normal...
 	  $rawhw [user] [build]